atanashristov/flutter-and-dart-zero-to-mastery/README.md

 - Bloc and Cubit can be tested with `bloc_test` or `test` package
 - `bloc_test` helps you to have the same structure for all bloc tests
 - `mocktail` is used by `bloc_test` and is similar to `mockito`

+### Widget tests

+What we learn:

+- How to test different view states from our UI
+- How to test components with `flutter_test`
+- What are golden tests and how to write them

+What have we learned:

+- `find` can be used to find widgets for your test
+- `widgetTester.widget` can be used to get the widget instance and gives you access to the fields
+- With `widgetTester.tap` you can click on buttons
+- `whenListen` and `MockBloc/Cubit` is used when you want to mock your States (both from `bloc_test` package)
+- Try to make your components as dumb as possible for easier testing